The Catholic Church Is Spending Big to Defeat Abortion Rights Ballot Measures

 From Florida to Colorado, diocese and organizations are backing pro-life campaigns.

 A collage that pairs two photos: the smaller photo on the left is a black-and-white image of a priest holding a rosary.
-On the right is a person holding the sign 'Roe Roe Roe Your Vote'.
-Overlaying the image are circles, each one a snippet of a $100 bill.
+On the right is a person holding a sign that reads 'Roe Roe Roe Your Vote'.
+Overlaying the image are green circles, and each circle is a snippet of a $100 bill.

 Mother Jones; Getty; Megan Varner/Getty